aws-observability/aws-otel-python-instrumentation/aws-opentelemetry-distro/src/amazon/opentelemetry/distro/instrumentation/openai_agents/README.rst

 Features
 --------

-* Creates spans for agents, model generations, tools, guardrails, and handoffs.
+* Creates spans for agents, model generations, tools, and handoffs.
 * Records model, token usage, message, tool, and operation attributes when they are available from the Agents SDK.